Francis Rossi

-Francis Dominic Nicholas Michael Rossi, OBE (born 29 May 1949) is an English singer, musician and songwriter.
-He is the co-founder, lead singer, lead guitarist and the sole continuous member of the rock band Status Quo.
+Francis Dominic Nicholas Michael Rossi, OBE (born 29 May 1949) is an English singer, songwriter and musician.
+He is the founder, leader, lead singer, lead guitarist, and sole continuous member of the rock band Status Quo.

 Early life

 Rossi was born on 29 May 1949 in Forest Hill, London.
-His father's side of the family were Italian ice cream merchants and had an ice cream business in South London, and his mother was a Northern Irish Roman Catholic from Liverpool.
+His father's side of the family were Italian ice cream merchants and had an ice cream business in South London, and his mother, who was from a Northern Irish Roman Catholic background, came from Liverpool.
 He grew up in a household with his parents, grandmother, and "lots of aunts and uncles" and was given a Roman Catholic upbringing, having been named after Saint Francis of Assisi.
+He would spend holidays in Crosby, Merseyside where his maternal grandparents and aunts and uncles lived.

-He spent his summer holidays as a child with an aunt in Waterloo, Merseyside.
-He attended Our Lady and St Philip Neri Roman Catholic Primary School in Sydenham, and then Sedgehill Comprehensive School, from which he was expelled on his last day.
-His desire to become a musician began after seeing The Everly Brothers live on television at a young age, after which he asked his parents to buy him a guitar for Christmas.
+Rossi attended Our Lady and St Philip Neri Roman Catholic Primary School in Sydenham, and then Sedgehill Comprehensive School, from which he was expelled on his last day for having allowed his classmates to deface his school uniform.
+His desire to become a musician began after seeing the Everly Brothers live on television at a young age, after which he asked his parents to buy him a guitar for Christmas.

 Career

 Early career

 In 1962, while attending Sedgehill Comprehensive School, Rossi became close friends with future Status Quo bassist Alan Lancaster while playing trumpet in the school orchestra.
-The two, along with other classmates Alan Key (drums) and Jess Jaworski (keyboards), formed a band called the Scorpions, who played their first gig at the Samuel Jones Sports Club in Dulwich.
+The two, along with other classmates Alan Key (drums) and Jess Jaworski (keyboards), formed a band called the Paladins, who played their first gig at the Samuel Jones Sports Club in Dulwich.
 Key was later replaced by Air Cadets drummer and future Quo member John Coghlan, and the band was renamed the Spectres.
-The Spectres wrote their own material and played live shows; the line-up soon included Redhill-based keyboard player Roy Lynes, whom they had seen performing with a band called the Echoes who were also based in Redhill.
+The Spectres wrote their own material and played live shows; the line-up soon included Redhill-based keyboard player Roy Lynes.

 In 1965, the Spectres played at a Butlins holiday camp in Minehead.
 There Rossi met his future long-time Status Quo partner Rick Parfitt, who was playing as part of another band, the Highlights.
 The two became close friends and agreed to continue working together.
 In 1966, the Spectres signed a five-year deal with Piccadilly Records, releasing three singles that failed to chart.
 The group again changed their name, this time to Traffic Jam, after embracing psychedelia.